JensenNick/huawei_solar_pees/README.md

 The default custom power input sensors do not take the inverter efficiency into account, which may result in a too high yield and other inaccuracies (house load is calculated on basis of the yield).
 The *"Huawei Solar integration"* does provide the `sensor.input_power_with_efficiency_loss` which takes the inverter efficiency into account.
 I have not tested this sensor, but my assessment is that it may cause inaccuracies and/or errors due to the step-by-step adjustment of the efficiency.

 Therefore and as an option I have created two custom sensors - one for the Huawei SUN2000 3/4/5/6/8/10KTL-M1 (three phase) inverters and one for the Huawei SUN2000 2/3/3.68/4/4.6/5/6KTL-L1 (single phase) inverters.
 The sensors are basically created as f(x) functions based on the efficiency graphs shown in the data sheets provided by Huawei.
+You activate the "efficiency corrected power input sensor" in the "input card".

 ![Efficiency Corrected Power Input Sensors](pictures/efficiency_corrected_power_input_sensors.jpg)